-WWE News: Seth Rollins Talks ‘SummerSlam’ & The Rock Possibly Returning at ‘WrestleMania,’ ‘We Don’t Need Him’
+WWE News: Seth Rollins Talks ‘SummerSlam,’ The Rock Possibly Returning At ‘WrestleMania’: ‘We Don’t Need Him’

 Rollins was asked if he’s happy with his program with Dolph Ziggler.
 Seth said that it’s wonderful working with Dolph, and he expounded to Sports Illustrated.

-“We’ve never really had a program where we’ve had a series of matches over two or three months…being able to do it over the course of a couple of pay-per-views is pretty fun stuff because then we get some time to sink our teeth and tell a really good story.”
+“We’ve never really had a program where we’ve had a series of matches over two or three months.
+Being able to do it over the course of a couple of pay-per-views is pretty fun stuff because then we get some time to sink our teeth and tell a really good story.”

 “The Kingslayer” was asked on how he feels about Brock Lesnar’s schedule.
 He said that from his perspective, he’s not mad at Brock Lesnar for getting a great deal.
 He complimented the current storyline between “The Beast Incarnate” and Roman Reigns, and that it’s great for SummerSlam because fans don’t know what’s going to happen.